BigBIueWhale/ollama_load_balancer/README.md

   --kv-q8 qwen3-32b

 Request: model=qwen3-32b
-1. Available: ServerA (not busy), ServerB (not busy), ServerC (busy) → [ServerA, ServerB]
+1. Availability: ServerA (not busy), ServerB (not busy), ServerC (busy) → [ServerA, ServerB]
-2. Reliable: All are Reliable → [ServerA, ServerB]
-3. Model installed: All have qwen3-32b → [ServerA, ServerB]
+2. Model installed: All have qwen3-32b → [ServerA, ServerB]
-4. KV cache: All are q8_0 (compatible) → [ServerA, ServerB]
+3. Reliability: All are Reliable → [ServerA, ServerB]
-5. Capability: Prefer lowest tier (capability 10) → [ServerA, ServerB]
+4. Capability: Prefer lowest tier (capability 10) → [ServerA, ServerB]
+5. KV cache: All are q8_0 (compatible), so no filtering happens here → [ServerA, ServerB]
 6. Hot model: ServerA has qwen3-32b loaded, ServerB does not → [ServerA]
 7. Speed: Only one server remains → ServerA selected
+8. Fallback: Not needed (only one candidate)

 Request: model=gpt-oss:20b
-1. Available: ServerA (busy), ServerB (not busy), ServerC (not busy) → [ServerB, ServerC]
+1. Availability: ServerA (busy), ServerB (not busy), ServerC (not busy) → [ServerB, ServerC]
-2. Reliable: All are Reliable → [ServerB, ServerC]
-3. Model installed: Only ServerC has gpt-oss:20b → [ServerC]
+2. Model installed: Only ServerC has gpt-oss:20b → [ServerC]
+3. Reliability: ServerC is Reliable → [ServerC]
+4. Capability: ServerC is capability 80 (only option) → [ServerC]
-4. KV cache: ServerC is q16 (compatible, gpt-oss not in --kv-q8 list) → [ServerC]
+5. KV cache: ServerC is q16 (compatible, gpt-oss not in --kv-q8 list) → [ServerC]
-5. Capability: ServerC is capability 80 (only option) → [ServerC] → ServerC selected (no choice, only ServerC has the model)
+6. Hot model: Not applicable (only one candidate) → [ServerC]
+7. Speed: Not applicable (only one candidate) → [ServerC]
+8. Fallback: Not needed (only one candidate)
+→ ServerC selected
 ```

 **Why runtime failure tracking remains critical:** Health check APIs (e.g., [llm_server_windows](https://github.com/BigBIueWhale/llm_server_windows) `GET :11435/health`) exist but are **not useful** for reliability assessment.
 A server can be network-reachable, report `{"status":"healthy"}`, and still fail every inference request due to insufficient VRAM (model loaded but KV cache allocation fails), corrupted model files (checksum passes but inference crashes), driver bugs (CUDA/ROCm errors mid-stream), or thermal throttling (starts OK, fails after 30 seconds). **The authoritative test is the result of actual inference.** The existing `Reliable`/`Unreliable`/`SecondChanceGiven` failure tracking logic (src/main.rs:244-254, 382-409) must remain the primary mechanism for server tier ranking.
 Model-aware routing operates **within the pool of `Reliable` servers**—it decides which `Reliable` server to route to based on model availability and load distribution, but runtime failures still demote servers to `Unreliable` regardless of what APIs report.